 I’m a writer, born in Trinidad, based in London.
 I own two passports and like to travel back home to Trinidad as often as possible.
-Apart from researching and writing books, I teach Creative Writing in the UK and Trinidad, also in Cuba and Greece.
-I have published three novels and a memoir, edited an anthology of short stories, The Global Village, for Tell Tales, and published some short stories and even some poems.
-I write every day and see it more as a way of life than a job.
+Apart from researching and writing books, I teach Creative Writing in the UK and Trinidad and Greece.
+I have published three novels and a memoir, edited an anthology of short stories, The Global Village, for Tell Tales, published some short stories and even some poems.
+I write every day and see it as a way of life rather than a job.

-In 2010, my second novel, The White Woman on the Green Bicycle (Simon and Schuster UK) was shortlisted for the Orange Prize; it was also short-listed for the Encore Award in 2011.
-It has been hailed as part of a New Wave of fiction emerging from the Caribbean and I consider myself just one of a whole new generation of authors now coming of age and writing about the region.
-The White Woman on the Green Bicycle has since sold in the USA, Australia and Europe.
+In 2010, my second novel, The White Woman on the Green Bicycle was shortlisted for the Orange Prize 2010; it was also short-listed for the Encore Award in 2011.
+It has been hailed as part of a New Wave of fiction emerging from the Caribbean.

 “It is a major contribution to the New Wave of Caribbean Writing... breaks entirely new ground“